bhall2001/serverless-nextjs-github-ci-cd/README.md

   run: aws s3 sync s3://bhall2001-serverless-state-bucket/your-site-name/prod/.serverless .serverless --delete
 ```

-Commit these changes to master.
+Commit these changes to main.
 What for the staging ci/cd to complete.
 Then create release v1.0.1 to confirm the final workflow deploys successfully.
 To create a new release click the Release title in the sidebar then the "Draft New Release" button.

 ## Removing Serverless-nextjs